 Setting actionable sustainable objectives

-Before deciding on the objectives to set for an upcoming event, you'll need to understand the full range of the environmental impacts, from the emissions caused by transportation, to event waste.
-It's unlikely that you'll have the time, manpower, or budget to address every core area at once so it's usually more valuable to select one or two key areas to focus on, and aim to make a significant effort to reduce those.
+Before deciding on the objectives to set for an upcoming event, you'll need to understand the full range of the environmental impacts, from the emissions caused by transportation to event waste.
+It's unlikely that you'll have the time, manpower, or budget to address every core area at once, so it's usually more valuable to select one or two key areas to focus on and aim to make a significant effort to reduce those.

 Action:

 To start with, how about finding a sustainable venue.
-Not sure where to start?Check out our blog, on How to Find a Sustainable Venue for Your Event.
+Not sure where to start?
+Check out our blog on How to Find a Sustainable Venue for Your Event.

 Communicating your objectives and getting your team on board

-Before mapping out a sustainability plan, you should look to get your team onboard to help shape your objectives.
-This helps to make sure that everyone is on board with your targets from the beginning of the project - from design to delivery, right through to debrief.
+Before mapping out a sustainability plan, you should look to get your team on board to help shape your objectives.
+This ensures everyone is aligned from the beginning of the project, from design to delivery, right through to debrief.
 If team members have input in the initial goal setting, they'll be more likely to push for the targets to be met.
-It’s also helpful for someone to take the lead in coordinating and communicating your objectives internally through regular meetings to exchange challenges, ideas, and solutions.

 Action: